 As I’m a Radio Controlled flyer I thought I should build one.
 Easy I thought just find a plan and build it.
 Well at the time when I started there weren’t any.
 Spent hours searching on the net and realised I had to do my own.
-Did find some 3 view drawings which I tried to scan into a AutoCAD but not very successfully.
-In the end I found some 3 views in eps format which converted to DXF format but still needed quite a lot of work.
+Did find some 3 view drawings which I tried to scan into an AutoCAD but not very successfully.
+In the end, I found some 3 views in eps format which converted to DXF format but still needed quite a lot of work.
 After about a year on the plans, on and off I decided to make a start.
 The plans weren’t complete but I needed to build to figure stuff out.

 Construction of the RC Super VC-10

 The plane is constructed from foam using Depron, XPS and white foam.
 Depron and XPS are mainly used for insulation.
-Depron comes in various thickness and the two used are 3mm and 6mm.
+Depron comes in various thickness and the two sizes used are 3mm and 6mm.
 XPS comes in 1.2m’ x 0.6 x 52mm sheets.
 I get XPS from B and Q www.diy.com in the UK.
 Although there website doesn’t show it.
 The white foam is the just polystyrene also form B and Q.

 The plans were a challenge as at the time as there weren’t any so I had to learn AutoCAD and do them myself.
 Since then the renowned modeller Chris Golds has produced a VC-10 of his own which plans are available from Quiet Flight International.
 His is a more traditional build.
 My VC-10 is 1/30th scale wingspan is 58” (1.4m) length 68”.